cloudflare/workers-nodejs-compat-matrix/README.md

 > Update `wrangler` and `workerd` in `pnpm-workspace.yaml` from wrangler's [package.json](https://github.com/cloudflare/workers-sdk/blob/main/packages/wrangler/package.json)

 > [!IMPORTANT]
-> This requires features from Node v22, so if it isn't your default node version, run it with `volta run --node 22 pnpm generate`.
+> This requires features from Node v22, so if it isn't your default node version, run it with `fnm exec --using=22 pnpm generate`.

 - Update the catalog version in `pnpm-workspace.yaml`